raghav-kukreti/julia-mvc/README.md

 will spin up a dev server.
 It doesn't automatically re-compile routes and controllers, so after every change the server needs to be restarted.

 ## Adding new packages
-In the project root, type in `julia` followed by `]`.
+In the project root, enter the Julia REPL by typing `julia`.
+Follow that by a `]` in the REPL.
 This will spin up `Pkg`, the in-built package manager.
 Now you need to activate the environment so that new packages are installed locally.

-That can be done with `activate .`.
+That can be done with `activate .`

+Now add any package by typing in `add <PackageName>`

 API Doc [In progress]
 ```